vsch/idea-multimarkdown/README.md

 ### Version 1.1 is released

 I have implemented a JavaFX WebView based HTML Preview Tab and the results are stunning.
 Not only was I able to make it look like GitHub's markdown, which I could not do with the old preview, but it is a joy to work with and maintain compared to `HTMLEditorKit`.
-It does require that you run your IDEA on JDK 1.8 with `jfxrt.jar` in the jdk's `lib/ext` directory, which is its standard location.

-Note that you **cannot** run it using the **IDEA bundled JDK** because it does not include the `jfxrt.jar` nor the native libraries needed for it.
+Here is a screenshot of the plugin's HTML Preview and GitHub of this readme file:

+![Preview](https://raw.githubusercontent.com/vsch/idea-multimarkdown/master/assets/images/ScreenShot_jfx_webview.png)

-If the `jfxrt.jar` is not found or the plugin cannot create the new editor class, it will fall back to using the `JEditorPane` with `HTMLEditorKit` preview.
+To get the new preview tab you need to configure your IDEA to use JDK 1.8 that includes `jfxrt.jar` in the jdk's `lib/ext` directory, which is its standard location.
+If `jfxrt.jar` is not found or the plugin cannot create the new editor class, it will fall back to using the `JEditorPane` with `HTMLEditorKit` preview.
 You can also disable using JavaFX based preview in plugin settings, for those that prefer to keep using the old preview.

+You **cannot** get the new preview if the boot JDK is the **IDEA bundled JDK**, which does not include `jfxrt.jar` nor the native libraries that it uses.

-**For PHPStorm 9.5 EAP Mac with bundled JDK**
+#### PHPStorm 9.5 EAP, WebStorm 11 EAP on OS X with bundled JDK

-In release PS 142.4491, you can change the boot jdk from the GUI.
-However, due to a bug it keeps booting the IDEA with the bundled jdk.
-To change the boot jdk you need to add a `phpstorm.jdk` file with the path to the alternate jdk, for example:
+You can switch the boot jdk from the GUI.
+However, due to a bug they keep booting with the bundled jdk.
+The bug and the workaround is similar.

+- PhpStorm: (last checked in PS-142.4491) To change the boot jdk you need to add a `phpstorm.jdk` file with the path to the alternate jdk, for example:

         /Library/Java/JavaVirtualMachines/jdk1.8.0_51.jdk

     to the `/Library/Preferences/WebIde95` directory.
-Restart your PhpStorm.
+Restart PhpStorm.

-Here is a screenshot of the plugin's HTML Preview and GitHub of this readme file:

-![Preview](https://raw.githubusercontent.com/vsch/idea-multimarkdown/master/assets/images/ScreenShot_jfx_webview.png)
+- WebStorm: (last checked in WS-142.4723) To change the boot jdk you need to do one of:
+    1. add a `webstorm.jdk` file with the path to the alternate jdk, for example:

+            /Library/Java/JavaVirtualMachines/jdk1.8.0_51.jdk

+    2. use the GUI to select the JDK but then rename `wstorm.jdk` created by the gui to `webstorm.jdk` that it uses to get the boot jdk setting

+    in the `/Library/Preferences/WebStorm11` directory.
+Restart WebStorm.

 The Background
 --------------